how to become a real estate agent in texas

 • Real Estate Finance

-When you fill out the application for the real estate commission, you must include the course completion documentation.
+When you apply for the real estate commission, you must present course completion documents.

-It is strongly advised that you get your background check and fingerprinting done while attending the State Prep course.
-Anyone seeking a sales agent or broker license in Texas must be fingerprinted and pass a background check, according to the Texas Real Estate License Act.
-Your license will not be issued if you schedule your fingerprints after taking the exam.
+It is highly recommended that you get your background check and fingerprinting done while taking the State Prep course.
+According to the Texas Real Estate License Act, anybody seeking a sales agent or broker license in Texas must be fingerprinted and pass a background check.
+If you schedule your fingerprints after taking the exam, your license will not be granted.

 Read more>> How Much Does A Real Estate Agent Make In Texas?